 - 1. Ask participants to write down answers on a piece of paper to the following question: - What would you do to prevent sexual violence when you go out on a date? - 2.
 Ask for a few volunteers to share their answers.
-Summarize with the following points: - Avoid secluded places. - Keep others informed about your plans for the evening. - Split the cost (for dinner, movie, concert, etc). - Decide about your sexual limits (before you go out). - Communicate clearly about your limits and expectations with your date. - Leave if necessary. - Control your emotions and urges that may lead to risky behavior.. - Never force a person to do something that she/he does not want to do.
+Summarize with the following points: - Avoid secluded places. - Keep others informed about your plans for the evening. - Split the cost (for dinner, movie, concert, etc). - Decide about your sexual limits (before you go out). - Communicate clearly about your limits and expectations with your date. - Leave if necessary. - Control your emotions. - Never force a person to do something that she/he does not want to do.